jamierocks/jamierocks.uk-old/source/_posts/Introducing-NeptunePowered.md

   This is why I am creating Neptune.

 ## What about Arno?
-  I am not stopping development of Arno, infact the development of Neptune, will help Arno and vice-versa.
+  I am not stopping development of Arno, infact Arno has been acquired by NeptunePowered.

 ## What is Arno?
   Arno is a similar product to Neptune, except from being implemented ontop Minecraft Forge.